godotengine/godot-docs/classes/class_projectsettings.rst

 If ``true``, microphone input will be allowed.
 This requires appropriate permissions to be set when exporting to Android or iOS.

 \ **Note:** If the operating system blocks access to audio input devices (due to the user's privacy settings), audio capture will only return silence.
-On Windows 10 and later, make sure that apps are allowed to access the microphone in the OS' privacy settings.
+On Windows, make sure that apps are allowed to access the microphone in the OS' privacy settings.

 .. rst-class:: classref-item-separator